meesg/robottler/README.md

  - [ ] Make sure userscript runs before other javascript to make sure WebSocket is intercepted (right now it seems like a 50/50 sometimes)

 ### Bug fixes
- - [ ] Continue turn after making trade with bank
+ - [x] Continue turn after making trade with bank
- - [ ] Keep track of turn information better
+ - [x] Keep track of turn information better

 ### Strategy
- - [ ] Place initial settlements based on a score, which takes into account: current production, new production, harbor
+ - [x] Place initial settlements based on a score, which takes into account: current production, new production, harbor
+   - [ ] Take expansion settlements into account in the score
+ - [ ] Improve calculate_next_purchase : if able to buy city buy city (after bank trades) -> if able to buy settlement buy settlement (after bank trades), etc
  - [ ] Think multiple steps ahead in trade (road -> settlement)
  - [ ] Take into account possible bank trades when discarding cards